labscript-suite/labscript-suite/docs/source/installation/developer-anaconda.rst

 #.
 Continue from step 4 (create the labscript profile) in the :doc:`regular-anaconda` instructions.

 #.
-(Optional, but Recommended) Remove `conda` and its dependencies from the `py38` environment.
+(Optional, but Recommended) Remove `conda` and its dependencies from the `labscript` environment.
    This will allow you to use the standard Anaconda Prompt again with this environment without issues.
    The particular issue being addressed is that `setuptools-conda` installs the `conda` package in a non-base environment, which can cause issues.
-   Once the installation is complete, `setuptools-conda` and its dependices are no longer needed and can be safely removed using:
+   Once the installation is complete, `setuptools-conda` and its dependencies are no longer needed and can be safely removed using:

    .. code-block:: console